panta82/crud_ui/README.md

 - You want a fully managed CMS solution with minimal coding (see ,for example, [strapi](https://strapi.io/) instead).

 - You want to serve an interface towards customers.
 Our UI is functional, but simple and generic looking.
-While you can overwrite every view with your own code, if you start doing that all the time, maybe it's time to put up a real project :-)
+While you can overwrite every view with your own code, if you start doing that all the time, maybe it's time to put up a real UI :-)

 - You have a complicated object model, requiring advanced entity relations or crazy tree views